jackhart/pygmp/README.md

 - [RFC 7764 - Protocol Independent Multicast (PIM) over Virtual Private LAN Service (VPLS)](https://datatracker.ietf.org/doc/html/rfc7764)
 - [RFC 7765 - Multicast Considerations over IEEE 802 Wireless Media](https://datatracker.ietf.org/doc/html/rfc7765)
 - [RFC 7766 - Protocol Independent Multicast (PIM) over Ethernet (PIM-E): Protocol Specification](https://datatracker.ietf.org/doc/html/rfc7766)

-RFC112 levels of Host compliance:
-- Level 0: No support for IGMP nor sending/receiving multicast packets (all packets with a Class D destination address are silently discarded).
-- Level 1: Support for sending multicast packets.
-No support for IGMP nor receiving multicast packets.
-- Level 2: Support for sending and receiving multicast packets and IGMP messages.

-ICMP and IGMP are extensions to IP.
-They are implemented with the code that manages the IP / network layer.

-According to the IGMPv2 standard, when a host joins a multicast group, it should transmit two membership reports separated by a short interval.
-This is known as the "Unsolicited Membership Report" mechanism.
-The interval between these two reports is specified by the "Unsolicited Report Interval" (usually around 10 seconds).
-By sending two reports, the protocol aims to ensure that at least one report reaches the multicast router, even if there are network issues or packet loss.

-Multicast routers send Host Membership Query messages (hereinafter called Queries) to discover which host groups have members on their attached local networks.
-Queries are addressed to the all-hosts group (address 224.0.0.1), and carry an IP time-to-live of 1.

-Version 3 adds support for "source filtering", that is, the ability for a system to report interest in receiving packets *only* from specific source addresses, as required to support Source-Specific Multicast [SSM], or from *all but* specific source addresses, sent to a particular multicast address.

-Version 2, specified in
-[RFC-2236], added support for "low leave latency", that is, a reduction in the time it takes for a multicast router to learn that there are no longer any members of a particular group present on an attached network.

-Multicast Listener Discovery (MLD) is used in a similar way by IPv6 systems.
-MLD version 1 [MLD] implements the functionality of IGMP version 2; MLD version 2 [MLDv2] implements the functionality of IGMP version 3.